The Neo4j Connector for Apache Spark is intended to make integrating graphs with Spark easy.

 The API remains the same, and mostly only slight syntax changes are necessary to accommodate the differences between (for example) Python and Scala.

-This connector works with Neo4j 3.5 and the entire 4.x series of Neo4j, whether run as a single instance, in Causal Cluster mode, or run as a managed service in Neo4j AuraDB.
-The connector does not rely on Enterprise Edition features and as such works with Neo4j Community Edition as well, with the appropriate version number.
+This connector works with Neo4j 4.4 and 5.x, whether run as a single instance, as a cluster, or a managed service in Neo4j AuraDB.
+The connector does not rely on any Enterprise Edition features and as such works with Neo4j Community Edition as well, with the appropriate version number.

 Depending on the combination of Spark and Scala versions you need a different JAR.